The North Shore

 Places to stay

 There are several places to stay on route, such as Hoa Binh, but we favour the homestays in Da Bac and Hien Luong Is the easiest of these to get to.
 If you wish to travel a little further then Lakeview Homestay in Da Bia is a great choice.
-These homestays are part of a community-based tourism project, where the local people are encouraged to start up small tourism projects to help make money for themselves and the community.
+These homestays are part of a community-based tourism project.
+The local people are encouraged to start up small tourism projects to help make money for themselves and the community.
 This is the kind of thing RentABikeVN really like to support.

-You could also stay at either Quan Dao Dua or Coi Xay Gio Thung Nai as well and you can call in advance to book a package that includes accommodation, meals and the ferry across the lake.
+You could also stay at either Quan Dao Dua or Coi Xay Gio Thung Nai.
+You can call in advance to book a package that includes accommodation, meals and the ferry across the lake.
 This is a good option for the less adventurous and those who prefer a crowd as these places get a little busy in the season.

 Things to do